Vekkt/ElvUI_BuffHighlight/README.md

 # ElvUI Buff of Light Highlight Plugin

-This lightweight plugin for ElvUI allows to highlight ElvUI Party and Raid frames when the unit is affected by Buff of Light.
+This lightweight plugin for ElvUI allows to highlight ElvUI Party and Raid frames when the unit is affected by the specified buff.

 ### Required dependencies